diginsight/telemetry/HOWTO - Make your application flow observable.md

 	- TraceLogger.LogException(ex);
 ```
 In this case log traces are added to the inner most scope, for the current thread.<br><br>
-In the latter options, we cannot be sure that the trace is performed in the same method where the scope variable is defined; for this reason, output messages will be prefixed with a __leading ellipsis__ as shown below:<br>
+In the latter options, we cannot be sure that the trace is performed in the same method where the scope variable is defined; for this reason, output messages are prefixed with a __leading ellipsis__ as shown below:<br>
 ![alt text](/images/v3/04.%20LeadingEllipses.jpg "Diginsight telemetry leading ellipses")<br>

 Variables with their names can be logged with the following syntax: